 The Interbank rate is essentially the rate at which banks swap currencies between one another .
 Your high street bank will typically use a rate that could be as much as 3% to 4% away from the interbank rate.
 That is one of the ways the banks make their big profits.

 Specialist currency exchange companies will typically use an exchange rate that may be just 1% or 0.5% away from the Interbank rate.
-A difference of just 2 percentage points in the exchange rate used would mean £1000 less for you on a £50,000 transfer.
+For example – a difference of just 2 percentage points in the exchange rate used would mean £1000 less for you on a £50,000 transfer.

 What are the alternatives to using your Bank ?

 Listed below are a few currency exchange companies that you can use to transfer money between UK and Ireland .
 They can help you send Euros from an Irish bank and convert it to Sterling to be sent to a UK bank.
 These firms will also help you send Sterling from a UK bank and convert it to Euros to be sent to an Irish bank.

 With most currency specialists you can lock in an exchange rate for up to 12 months in advance – and so remove the worry of any future currency fluctuations.
 (Very important with Brexit looming.)